looeee/discoverthreejs-site/README.md

 ## Technical Details

 The book is built with Hugo, and this repo follows a fairly typical folder structure for a Hugo project, although the `content/` folder has been renamed to `markdown/`.
+If you want to make changes, refer to [the Hugo docs](https://gohugo.io/documentation/).

 ### Important folders